frauikram/frauikram/README.md

 # 👋 Hello & Welcome to my Github Page!
+🌱 Let's get started :
+😄 My pronouns are she/her!
+✨🌅🧡 I like sunsets, just like the one I captured in Berlin.
 ### ![github-frauikram-banner](https://github.com/frauikram/frauikram/assets/119944932/14d0471d-edd1-4636-b330-197a1259dfa4)

 # 🤔 Are you an employer?
 I might help with certain projects:
-🌱 Let's get started :
-😄 My pronouns are she/her!

 <!-- -->
 <!--